-Can I bring my dog in to see patients?
+Can I bring my dog to see patients?

 Please visit the volunteer opportunities page for more information about the process for the animal-assisted activities program.
-Animal-assisted therapy certification is required to pursue this option.
+Animal-assisted therapy certification is required.

 How do I get started?

-Volunteers must be at least 16 years old and have a signed Parental Consent Form in order to volunteer at Children's Hospital of Wisconsin.
-Parents are not able to bring their children under the age of 16 to volunteer.
+Volunteers must be at least age 16 years and have a signed Parental Consent Form in order to volunteer at Children’s Hospital of Wisconsin.
+Parents are not able to bring children under age 16 to volunteer.

 What is the time commitment to be a volunteer?

-Each volunteer is required to work at least two hours per week for a time period of six consecutive months.
+Each volunteer is required to work at least two hours per week for six consecutive months.
 If they choose, volunteers are able to dedicate more time to the hospital.